List of active policies

 - Any processing done, occurs under a different legal basis.

-For Further Information: If you have questions in regards to our Personal Data Privacy Statement or the use of students’ and alumnae’s personal data, as described above, or you want to exercise any of your rights, please contact OUC’s Data Protection Officer:
+For Further Information: If you have questions in regards to our Personal Data Privacy Statement or the use your personal data, as described above, or you want to exercise any of your rights, please contact OUC’s Data Protection Officer:

 Mr. Nearchos Nearchou